bgross0/tempo1/readme.md

 - **Smart Scheduling**: Automatically schedules tasks based on priority, deadlines, and your working hours
 - **Task Chunking**: Breaks down large tasks into manageable time blocks
 - **Priority Levels**: High, medium, and low priorities with visual indicators
+- **Task Dialog**: Intuitive task creation and editing via modal dialog
+- **Task Filtering**: Filter tasks by completion status, priority, and due date
+- **Multiple Views**: Toggle between grid and list views for tasks
+- **Hard Deadlines**: Mark tasks that must be completed by their due date
+- **Flexible Scheduling**: Optional start dates/times and due times for precise planning
 - **Batch Operations**: Complete, prioritize, or delete multiple tasks at once
 - **Drag and Drop**: Intuitive task rescheduling with drag and drop in calendar views